- UCAS Code: F103

-The MChem Chemistry degree is for students who want a complete coverage of the subject to keep their career options open.
+The Chemistry MChem course is for students who want complete coverage of the subject to keep their career options open.
 It’s possible to switch between the other MChem courses and also the following shorter BSc degrees within the first three years:

 - BSc (Honours) Chemistry

 You'll take foundation classes in chemistry, mathematics, and physics or biology at introductory or advanced level.
 Classes in forensic science, drug discovery and chemical engineering are available depending on your degree choice.

 Practical chemistry laboratory sessions help you to master basic preparative and analytical skills.

 In later years, classes will include fundamental inorganic, organic, biological and physical chemistry.

 In Year 4, MChem students undertake a paid 12-month industrial placement.
 Research and Knowledge Exchange placements are also available.
 For BSc (Honours) students Year 4 is the final year.

 In the final year, you’ll specialise in the areas and applications that interest you most and undertake a research project.